Do Go On - 396 - Rosemary Brown: A Musical Seance

 I'm up for it, but I'm joking as well if you think that's weird.

-Apparently, Leonard Bernstein dined her at the Savoy and then played some of her transcriptions
+Apparently Leonard Bernstein dined her at the Savoy and then played some of her transcriptions

-and was especially thrilled by her Rachmaninoff.
+and was especially thrilled by her Rachmaninov.

 Wow.

-As she gained this attention, she also attracted the inevitable sceptics
+As she gained this attention, she also attracted the inevitable skeptics who asked how she

-who asked how she was able to communicate with these men.
+was able to communicate with these men.

 It's a German.

-And she later explained Beethoven has obviously taken the trouble
+Beethoven has obviously taken the trouble

 to learn English since he passed over.